-We encourage students to speak to their classroom teacher/Year Level Coordinator and/or school wellbeing staff.
+We encourage students to speak to their teacher/Year Level Coordinator.
 However, students are welcome to discuss their concerns with any trusted member of staff.

 Parents or carers who develop concerns that their child is involved in, or has witnessed bullying behaviour at Benalla P-12 College should contact their child's classroom teacher/Year Level Coordinator and/or school wellbeing staff.